fjaderboll/elsie-assistant/README.md

 python3 app/assistant.py 2> /dev/null
 ```

-## Optional models
+## Different models
-Depending on your needs and computer performance, you may want tweak `settings.ini`.
+Depending on your needs and computer performance, you may want try out different models.
+This will greatly affect the type of responses you get, as well as the speed.
-See comments in that file for more details.
+Have a look in `settings.ini` for more details.

 ## Related projects
 * https://github.com/PromtEngineer/Verbi/ (another voice assistant)